Yoga Abhyas - Aahar (Food)

 Water intakeFood intakeSleep

-- Drink water 1 hour after eating food. (alternative you can drink fruit juice after breakfast, yogurt base drink after lunch or milk after dinner
+Drink water one hour after eating food.
+Alternatively, you can have fruit juice after breakfast, a yogurt-based drink after lunch, or milk after dinner.

-- Drink water 2-3 glasses as soon you wake up in the morning without spitting the overnight suliva.
+Drink 2–3 glasses of water first thing in the morning, without spitting out the overnight saliva..

--Avoid yogurt or fruit intake in the evening.
+Avoid consuming yogurt or fruits in the evening.

 Practice Pranayam(breathing practice) daily specially Kapalbhati, Bhastrika, Bhramari.